Nicholasp3435/FlightSoftwareProject/README.md

 ### To Encode

 After running the `make` command, there will be an executable file called `encode.out`.
-The following command can be run to encode a message into an image
+The following command can be run to encode a message into an image and write it to a new image

 ```
 ./encode.out [-i input_image] [-o output_image] [-m message]